 Where is the arrival point in Strasbourg from Frankfurt?

-Straßburg Place de l’Étoile France bus stop.
-The nearest public transport is at stop Étoile Bourse. Étoile Bourse is serviced by bus numbers 14 and 24 and tram lines A&D
+You will get off the bus at straßburg place de l’étoile France bus stop or the Strasbourg Bus Station.
+The nearest public transport is at stop Étoile Bourse. Étoile Bourse is serviced by a Strasbourg Bus numbers 14 and 24 and tram lines A&D

 Can I transit straight from Frankfurt airport to Strasbourg by bus?

-If you are arriving at Frankfurt Airport and want to transfer to Strasbourg immediately there is a great option.
+If you are arriving at Frankfurt international airport and want to transfer to Strasbourg immediately there is a perfect travel option.
 The Lufthansa Express Bus connects Frankfurt Airport and Strasbourg up to six times per day.

-The journey will take you around 2 hours and 30 minutes.
+The travel time will take you around 2 hours and 30 minutes.
 The bus picks up passengers at Terminal 1 of Frankfurt Airport.
 Upon reaching Strasbourg it stops at Strasbourg Gare Centrale Train Station and the Strasbourg Hilton Hotel

 Driving to Strasbourg from Frankfurt